Franchisor Concept Protection

 Protecting the Franchisor's Concept: Is an Idea Protectable?

 Bmany of our customers would like it.
-Fortunately no, ideas are free of course, which still preserves creativity, competition and allows the renewal of concepts for the benefit of the consumer.
+Fortunately no, ideas are free of course, which still preserves creativity, competition and allows renewal des concepts All this is to the good of the consumer.
 So the idea is not protectable.

 Is my concept protectable?

-The franchisor’s business concept is a key part of the customer’s identification of the distribution network.
+Franchisor’s Business Concept is a key part of identifying the distribution network the clients.
 The preservation of its specificity therefore constitutes a strategic issue: it is up to the work franchisor to protect its concept so that it is not trivialized.

-The difficulty arises from the fact that a commercial concept is not protectable as such, as a whole, under industrial property or intellectual property.
-On the other hand, the identity elements that characterize the commercial concept may be the subject, individually, of protection under industrial property or intellectual property.
+The difficulty stems from the fact that a business concept is not protectable as such, as a whole, under industrial property or intellectual property.
+On the other hand, the identity elements that characterize the business concept may be the subject, individually, of protection under industrial property or intellectual property.

 It is therefore necessary to first define the markers of the identity of the concept, then for each of them, to verify by which technique of industrial or intellectual property they can be protected.
 Finally, this protection should be supplemented by contractual stipulations applicable to franchisees.